Synchronization Analysis Module

 Note

-These methods assume stationarity over the analysis window and Gaussian noise.
+The method assumes stationarity over the analysis window and Gaussian noise.

 Algorithms Details